Do you need a Georgian business bank account as a business owner in Georgia? The answer is, it depends. In this article I’ll cover:

-Individual Entrepreneurs are allowed to accept business income to any bank account in their name or the name of their business (which, by Georgian law, would include their personal name), whether it be a personal account or a business account.
+Individual Entrepreneurs are allowed to accept business income to any bank account in their name or the name of their business, whether it be a personal account or a business account.
 There is no legal requirement to open a dedicated account for your business, or to even open a bank account in Georgia.

 That said, there are many reasons why you might want one.
 I’ll explain those reasons, and your best options, below.